 How ikaite was discovered

-In 1799 near this fjord was discovered deposit of cryolite – the only industrial mine of this rare mineral in the world.
+In 1799 near this fjord was discovered a deposit of cryolite – the only industrial mine of this rare mineral in the world.
 This mineral turned out to be quite valuable – people used it to make caustic soda, yellow fireworks, insecticide.
-Cryolite was valuable source of aluminium – metal, which in the 19th century was rare and very expensive.
-Later mining industry found a new use for it: cryolite was used to extract aluminium from much more common ore – bauxite.
+Cryolite was a valuable source of aluminum – metal, which in the 19th century was rare and very expensive.
+Later mining industry found a new use for it: cryolite was used to extract aluminum from much more common ore – bauxite.

 Due to this the only cryolite mine in the world was very valuable.
-Small town of miners – Ivittuut – was developed at the mine and people lived in it until the 1980ies, when mine was exhausted and production of artificial cryolite was mastered.
+The small town of miners – Ivittuut – was developed at the mine and people lived in it until the 1980ies, when mine was exhausted and production of artificial cryolite was mastered.

 Weird skerries of Ikka Fjord

 During their free time people from the mining town investigated the area around Ivittuut – thus it was known better than most of the other Greenland.

 In 1950ies – 1960ies miners learned from Inuit people that some 5 km from the mine, in the far end of Ikka Fjord – in Ikka Bund are located weird skerries.
 The bottom of the boats sometimes was hitting these white rocks in the middle of fjords.

 According to the local legends these are drowned Norsemen who escaped from their village after a brawl with Inuit people and fell through the ice in the fjord.
 These Norsemen stand in the water up to this day, with stretched hands and long beards…